gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 .. container:: figurelegend

-    The PEG molecule is a polymer chain made of carbon atoms (in gray), oxygen atoms (in red), and hydrogen atoms (in white).
+    Figure: The PEG molecule is a polymer chain made of carbon atoms (in gray), oxygen atoms (in red), and hydrogen atoms (in white).
 See the corresponding |video_peg_youtube|.